 Average Price

 Dental bonding is one of the most affordable cosmetic dental treatment options out there.
-The price typically falls between $300-$600 per tooth.
+The price typically falls between $300 and $600 per tooth.
 This can vary based on location, your dentist’s rates, and the particular condition for which you are receiving treatment.

 Recurring Expenses

-However, you aren’t making a lifelong commitment to this treatment.
+However, you aren’t making a lifelong commitment here.
 Since dental bonding leaves your enamel intact, you can have it removed in the future if you’d like.

 The longevity of your bonded teeth depends in part on how well you maintain them.
 The less often you need to get your bonding replaced, the more money you will save in the long run.
 Good oral hygiene is important for maintaining the health of your bonded teeth, so make sure you are brushing twice every day and flossing once a day.